Updated: 8/9/20 | August 9th, 2020

-For centuries, the Maltese archipelago passed between North African Moors and European Crusaders in an epic struggle for control of this important hub.
+For centuries, the Maltese archipelago passed between North African Moors and European Crusaders as they vied for control of this important island hub.
 This constant back-and-forth created a unique culture that blended architectural, culinary, and cultural styles (in fact, the Maltese language is a mix of Arabic and Italian) found nowhere but maybe Southern Spain.

 Now, the country draws people less with the whole conquering-empires thing and more with its warm summer temperatures, pristine beaches, clear Mediterranean water, ample hiking, friendly locals, and cheap prices.